Kauai Beach Guide

 Poipu Beach

 The star of Kauai’s South Shore, Poipu Beach, sits in a reef-protected area split into two different bays.
 Poipu Beach is a crescent-shaped strip of white sand lined with palm trees, backed by cliffs.
 Nearly 50 feet wide and a thousand feet long, the beach offers both excellent swimming conditions and good waves for boogie-boarding and surfing.
+You’ll find luxurious resorts and plenty of hotels in the area as well.
 The western side of Poipu Beach is commonly referred to as Baby Beach, which sits on a sandbar and is a favorite sunning spot for endangered Hawaiian monk seals.
 Baby Beach is the spot for you if you are looking for a bit of quiet relaxation.
 This is a favorite for those with young children, thanks to its shallow, calm water.

-Beach Amenities: Public Parking, Public Restrooms, Picnic Area, Playground.
+Beach Amenities: Public Parking, Public Restrooms, Public Showers, Picnic Area, Playground, Lifeguards On Duty, Local Restaurants

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor